-The LBG has overall responsibility for:
+The School Governing Group (SGG) has overall responsibility for:

 - The monitoring and implementation of this Policy.
-This includes the policy's effectiveness in addressing and understanding any Autism related drivers of poor behaviour. - Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, age, disability, gender reassignment, marriage and civil partnership, race, religion or belief, sex and sexual orientation.

-Promoting a whole-school culture where calm, dignity and structure encompass every space and activity.
+This includes supporting and adapting for differences. - Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, age, disability, gender reassignment, marriage and civil partnership, race, religion or belief, sex and sexual orientation. - Promoting a whole-school culture where calm, dignity and structure encompass every space and activity. - Handling complaints regarding this policy, as outlined in the school's Complaints policy - Ratification and review of the policy on promoting overall wellbeing and positive Mental Health.

-- Handling complaints regarding this policy, as outlined in the school's Complaints policy - Ratification and review of the policy on the management of positive behaviour in NAS and NASATs Schools. - Reviewing reports from the Responsible/Nominated Individual on the incidence of self-injurious behaviour and deliberate self-harm (delegated to the Quality and Risk Committee).
+• Reviewing reports from the incidence of self-injurious behaviour and deliberate self-harm delegated to the CIMM.

-Managing Director of Education
+Director of Education

-- Monitoring of implementation of this policy; - Ensuring the allocation of internal and external resources, including clinical and counselling resources, to address the needs of children/young people, and staff with regard to the implications of more serious or prolonged behavioural challenges.
+- Monitoring of implementation of this policy; - Ensuring the allocation of internal and external resources, including clinical and counselling resources, to address the needs of children/young people, and staff about the implications of more serious or prolonged consequences to mental ill health.